diesdasdigital/kirby-meta-knight/README.md

 ## Config options

 By default the *Page Title* will be rendered before the *Site Title*.
-Resulting in a title tag that looks like this `<title>Page Title – Site Title</title>`.
-If you want Site Title to come first, simply add the following lines to your Kirby `config.php` file:
+Resulting in a title tag that looks like this: `<title>Page Title – Site Title</title>`.
+If you want the *Site Title* to come first, simply add the following lines to your Kirby `config.php` file:

 ```
 'diesdasdigital.meta-knight' => [